 I practise in both English and Italian, and I have a proficient understanding of Russian.
 I also have the experience of living in a multicultural family (Italian and Arab), and I speak some Spanish, French and German, too.
 Whatever your background, I can offer the benefits of a culturally sensitive approach to your problems and challenges.

-Face to face and Skype.
+Face to face and online.

 I have worked extensively with: